facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 ## Configuration

-Follow the steps below to enable the New Architecture and build the app you just created.
+Follow the steps below to enable the New Architecture and build the app.

 ### Enable Hermes